 - Help mentees expand their professional network by connecting them with other industry professionals

-- Encourage them to take up new projects apart from their delegated project
+- Please encourage them to take up new projects apart from their delegated project

 - Give employees tips on how to become an effective team player/leader